GuavaCZ/filament-knowledge-base/README.md

 ```

 ### Enable modal previews
-If you want to open documentations in modal previews instead of immediatelly redirecting to the full pages, you can enable it like this:
+If you want to open documentations in modal previews instead of immediately redirecting to the full pages, you can enable it like this:
 ```php
 $plugin->modalPreviews();
 ```